-If your mind is off to the beach, and you’re imagining the warmth of the sun, the cool of the breeze, the sand at your feet, you’ll be less focused on your pain – and ready for the indirect suggestion of how to react to pain in the future.
+If your mind is off to the beach, and you’re imagining the warmth of the sun, the cool of the breeze and the sand at your feet, you’ll be less focused on your pain.
+This also prepares you for the indirect suggestion of how to react to pain in the future.
 It might sound something like this: “You will continue to feel this same sensation of pain, but you’ll be much less distressed about it, much calmer, much more at ease, not worried about it.”

 Hypnosis isn’t a one-shot treatment.
 At first, it can be part of regular psychotherapy sessions in a doctor’s office.
 Hypnosis typically helps relieve pain in just 4 to 10 sessions.
 But some people benefit faster and others not at all.
-The goal is to teach patients the technique so they can use it on their own when pain strikes.
+The goal is to teach you the technique so you can use it on your own when pain strikes.

-Some practitioners create recordings for patients that they can play to lead themselves into the hypnotic process.
+Some practitioners can create recordings for you that you can play to lead yourself into the hypnotic process.
 Some patients prefer to come up with their own script and not rely on a recording or the therapist’s voice to activate the process when pain strikes and they need it.

 Learning hypnosis takes practice, and some people learn it more easily than others.
-Practice when you feel little or no pain; when you’re in a lot of pain, it can be harder to do.
+Practice when you feel little or no pain; it can be harder when you’re in a lot of pain.

 Is Hypnosis Right for You?

 Some people respond to hypnosis better than others, but there’s no harm in trying it.
 It has no side effects and if it doesn’t work for you, you can stop at any time.
-But many people report significant reduction in pain and gain a simple tool for easing it that they can use any time.
+Many people do report significant reduction in pain, and you could gain a simple tool that you can use any time to ease your symptoms.